marcosoikawa/redis-state-f4.8/README.md

 ```

 ## Get Credentials
-In Azure Portal, in Autorization section, get the credentials for the created Azure Cache for Redis
+In Azure Portal, in autorization section, get the credentials for the created Azure Cache for Redis
 ![Environment](./media/redis01.png)

 ## Setup Code with Azure Cache for Redis